US Federal Reserve

 Federal Reserve Lowers Overnight Rate By 25bps

-On November 7th, 2024, The Federal Open Markets Committee (FOMC) decreased the overnight rate by 25 basis points to 4.50% - 4.75%.
-The committee does not welcome any further increase in unemployment rate and believes that the inflation has stabilized to allow for the overnight rate decrease.
+On December 18th, 2024, The Federal Open Markets Committee (FOMC) decreased the overnight rate by 25 basis points to 4.25% - 4.50%.
+The committee does not welcome any further increase in the unemployment rate and believes that the inflation has stabilized to allow for the overnight rate decrease.

-• The job market added 12,000 nonfarm payroll employment opportunities to the market in October, and an unemployment rate was unchanged at 4.1% in October 2024.
+• The job market added 227,000 nonfarm payroll employment opportunities to the market in November, and an unemployment rate was up to 4.2% in November 2024.

-According to the CME FedWatch Tool, financial markets expect the Fed Funds Rate to decrease by 0.25% during the next Federal Reserve meeting on December 18th, 2024.
+According to the CME FedWatch Tool, financial markets expect the Fed Funds Rate will have no rate change during the next Federal Reserve meeting on January 29th, 2025.
 This prediction may change with evolving economic conditions.

 Federal Funds Rate Chart